ElephantDAawesome/Ethan_BSE_Portfolio/index.md

-Gesture Detector
+The Gesture Detector
-Uses TensorFlowLite and Arduino to create a ML model that detects different types of hand gestures and prints it out for you on a Google Doc.
+uses TensorFlowLite library along with the Arduino microcontroller to create a ML model that detects different types of hand gestures and prints it out what the model thinks the gesture is.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML